MarcoSero/Nimble/README.md

 ## Tests

-Most of the "" code has been tested with the new `XCTest`.
+Most of the code has been tested with the new `XCTest`.

 ## How it works

-First, set up the store
+First, set up the local or cloud store based on what you need

-    [NimbleStore nb_setupStore];

-You can also choose a custom name

-    [NimbleStore nb_setupStoreWithFilename:@"CustomName"];
+    [NimbleStore nb_setupStore:&error];

-or a in-memory store
+    // OR

-    [NimbleStore nb_setupInMemoryStore
+    [NimbleStore nb_setup_iCloudStore:&error]

+The iCloud set up, thanks to iOS 7's API is completely asynchronous and a local store is created ready to use waiting for the iCloud's one.

 ### Savers

-To save in background:
+Easily save in main or background thread, everithing is then merged into the main context

     [NimbleStore nb_saveInBackground:^(NimbleContextType contextType) {
-      [Book nb_createInContextOfType:contextType];
-    }];

-If you want to save into the context you are in, you can simply do

-    [NimbleStore nb_saveInProperContext:^(NimbleContextType contextType) {
-      [Book nb_createInContextOfType:contextType];
+      Book *book = [Book nb_createInContextOfType:contextType];
+      book.name = @"Best book ever";
     }];

 ### Creators